fanweng/cpp-programming/knowledge-base/concepts/README.md

 ## Classes and Objects

 Class is a blueprint from which objects are created.
-It has attributes (data) and methods (functions).
+It has attributes (data members) and methods (member functions).

 Object represents a specific instance of a class.